radiodee1/awesome-node/test_game/readme.md

 * Use Google Cloud Platform Console to create a project and download a project json file.
 I put my project in a directory called `/home/<myname>/bin` .
 * Use the `gcloud` command to set up your authentication.
 I used the following: `gcloud auth activate-service-account --key-file=bin/awesome-sr-*.json`
 * https://cloud.google.com/sdk/docs/quickstart-linux See this url for details.
 * Go to the Google Cloud Platform's API's and Services Page.
 Generate an API key and copy the contents to a file called `api_key.txt` .
 Save this file in the `test_game` directory of this project.
+(NOTE: I couldn't get the api_key to work and instead tried to use the `gcloud` command.)
 * Execute the script `do_move_api_key_file.sh` after you have placed your key in the `api_key.txt` file.
 * https://console.cloud.google.com/apis/ Try this url and see if it works for you.
 * You may need to set up a billing account with Google for yourself.